Omar Alghabra: Political career

 Alghabra first took office following the 2006 federal election to the 39th Parliament of Canada, then again in 2015 to the 42nd Parliament of Canada.

-When a MP retired, Alghabra left General Electric to run as the Liberal candidate in the 2006 federal election in the riding of Mississauga—Erindale.
+When an MP retired, Alghabra left General Electric to run as the Liberal candidate in the 2006 federal election in the riding of Mississauga—Erindale.
 He defeated Conservative candidate Bob Dechert by 3,328 votes.
 After that election there was a Conservative Party minority government, led by Stephen Harper.
 He was defeated in 2008, and then was elected again in 2015, and re-elected in 2019.

 He served as parliament secretary to the minister of foreign affairs (consular affairs) from 2015 to 2018 and parliament secretary to the minister of international trade diversification from 2018 to 2019.
 Alghabra was re-elected in the 2019 federal election.
 He was appointed as parliament secretary to the prime minister (public service renewal) and parliament secretary to the deputy prime minister and minister of intergovernmental affairs.
 He was also sworn in as a member of the Privy Council in February 2020.
 In the Cabinet reshuffle on January 12, 2021, Alghabra became the transport minister, succeeding Marc Garneau.

 Following a motion condemning Islamophobia amidst death threats to Muslim MPs, Alghabra stated that his primary concern was his staff who process these messages.
 He continued that it is important to have a conversation about Islamophobia and that he purposely does not delete comments received on his Facebook page.
 Alghabra attributes backlash against the motion to a campaign of misinformation and ignorance.